superfaceai/.github/profile/README.md

 API integrations take forever to build.
 They’re brittle and hard to test.
 APIs can change on you without notice and break your integrations.

-Superface is changing this.
-If your Node.js app depends on multiple API integrations, Superface is the right tool for you!
+Superface changes this.
+If your Node.js app depends on multiple API integrations, Superface is the right solution for you!

-Our motivation behind Superface is nicely described in this [video](https://www.youtube.com/watch?v=BCvq3NXFb94) from APIdays conference.
+The motivation behind Superface is described in [this video](https://www.youtube.com/watch?v=BCvq3NXFb94) from APIdays conference.

 ## How it works

 Superface is a language and a protocol for abstracting integrations to application use-cases.
 It allows use-case discovery and distribution of integration code at runtime.

 This approach gives you a framework to decouple lifecycle of your application and integrations it uses.

-Superface's technology consists of two parts:
+Superface has two parts:

 - **Registry** for use-case discovery and distribution of integration code at runtime
 - **Client** for executing the integration code in your application

+Superface does not rely on any proxy.
+There is no integration middleman between your application and the APIs it uses.

-You can read more about the technology on [Superface's site](https://superface.ai) and in the [documentation](https://superface.ai/docs).
+You can read more about Superface on its [homepage](https://superface.ai) and in the [documentation](https://superface.ai/docs).

 ## Get started

-Superface's technology can be implemented in any language.
-Currently we provide reference implementation for Node.js.
+Superface protocol can be implemented in any language.
+The first production-ready implementation is in Node.js.
 For more details check [OneSDK repository](https://github.com/superfaceai/one-sdk-js).

 <!-- TODO: sharkies -->